factorial-io/tobey/README.md

 ### Constraining Crawling

+#### Domains

-When crawling a whole website tobey will only download resources from the host as provided in the URL, this is so we don't end up downloading the whole internet.
+By default and when crawling a whole website tobey will only download resources from the host as provided in the URL, this is so we don't end up downloading the whole internet.
 You may additionally provide host domains that are an alias to the URLs domain that we will download from.

 Please note that it's enough to provide the "naked" version of the domain without the "www" subdomain.
 Providing "example.org" implies "www.example.org"